whitewhidow/BootstrapBundle/README.md

 ### Step 1: Download BBITBootstrapBundle using composer

-Add BBITAsyncDispatcherBundle in your composer.json:
+Add BBITBootstrapBundle in your composer.json:

 ```js
 {